flrs/blend_modes/README.md

 ===========
 This Python package implements blend modes for images.

+**⚠️ This project is no longer maintained.
+Are you interested in maintaining it?
+Please file let us know [here](https://github.com/flrs/blend_modes/issues/28). ⚠️**

 Description
 -----------
 The Blend Modes package enables blending different images, or image layers, by means of blend modes.
 These modes are commonly found in graphics programs like [Adobe Photoshop](http://www.adobe.com/Photoshop) or [GIMP](https://www.gimp.org/).